 - Fully blocks the euphoric and sedative effects of opioids (full opioid antagonist) with no euphoric effects.
-Naltrexone is FDA approved for alcohol use disorder and may be a good option for patients with both opioid and alcohol use disorders. - Two formulations of naltrexone are available: an oral form that is dispensed and selfadministered daily and a long acting injection that is administered by a health care provider every four weeks.
+Naltrexone is FDA approved for alcohol use disorder and may be a good option for patients with both opioid and alcohol use disorders. - Two formulations of naltrexone are available: an oral form that is dispensed and selfadministered daily, although adherence to the oral form has been shown to be difficult, and a long acting injection that is administered by a health care provider every four weeks.
 Long-acting naltrexone may be less cost-effective than buprenorphine and methadone.26 - Naltrexone can be prescribed by any provider with prescriptive authority, a waiver is not needed, and dispensed at a pharmacy.25 Patients must be abstinent from opioids for at least 7-10 days prior to starting naltrexone.
 Incarcerated or hospitalized patients may be good candidates. - A major risk is relapsing after stopping naltrexone (e.g., on day 31 after a 30-day injection) and reduced tolerance/increased sensitivity to opioids and subsequent overdose.

-• Naloxone:27
+Naloxone:27

 - Used to reverse opioid overdose by blocking opioid receptors (full opioid antagonist) in emergency overdose situations.
-Can be carried by users and administered by friends and family. - Is contained in the sublingual formulation buprenorphine-naloxone as a deterrent to misuse by injection but is not absorbed in clinically meaningful amounts when taken sublingually. - Administered either intranasally or parenterally.
+Can be carried by users and administered by friends and family. - Is contained in the sublingual formulation buprenorphine-naloxone as a deterrent to misuse by injection but is not absorbed in clinically meaningful amounts when taken sublingually. - o Administered either intranasally or parenterally.